zalando/skipper/docs/reference/filters.md

         example: /orders/{order-id}
     client_tracking_pattern:
         description: >
-            The pattern that the combination `realm.client` must match in order for the client based metrics to be tracked, in form of a regular expression.
+            The pattern that matches client id in form of a regular expression.

-            By default (if undefined), it is set to `services\\..*`.
+            By default (if undefined), it is set to `.*`.

             An empty string disables the client metrics completely.

-            IMPORTANT: Avoid patterns that would match too many different values like `.*` or `users\\..*`.
-Too many different metric keys would badly affect the performances of the metric systems (e.g.: Prometheus).
         type: string
         examples:
             all_services:
-                summary: All services are tracked (clients of the realm `services`).
+                summary: All services are tracked (for all activated realms).
-                value: "services\\..*"
+                value: ".*"
             just_some_services:
-                summary: Only services `orders` and `shipment` are tracked.
+                summary: Only services `orders-service` and `shipment-service` are tracked.
-                value: "services\\.(orders|shipment)"
+                value: "(orders\-service|shipment\-service)"
 ```

 Configuration Example: